This post may contain eBay affiliate links. Please read our disclosure policy.

 If you are in the market for a Bob Gibson baseball card but need buying advice, please email us at advice@goldcardauctions or DM us on the Gold Card Auctions Facebook Page.

 The stats show that Gibson was one of the best players from his era, and he’s still fondly remembered by Cardinals fans in 2021.
 It’s no real surprise, given his 17-year association with the franchise and the numbers he recorded at the time.

 Top-Rated Investment: Nolan Ryan Rookie Cards

-He set various World Series records including eight consecutive complete games, seven consecutive wins, 17 strikeouts in a game, and three complete-game wins.
-He was also named World Series MVP for both the Cardinals wins in 1964 and 1967.
+He set various World Series records, including eight consecutive, complete games, seven consecutive wins, 17 strikeouts, and three complete-game wins.
+He was also named World Series MVP for the Cardinal’s wins in 1964 and 1967.